sohmdev/sohmdev.github.io/_tabs/about.md

 [//]: # {: .prompt-tip }

-Hi - i'm Jeremy and welcome to my blog where I plan to document my journey from zero to hero in the ever-evolving realm of machine learning.
+Hi - I'm Jeremy and welcome to my blog where I plan to document my journey from zero to hero in the ever-evolving realm of machine learning.

 ### Who Am I?